Edmund Kirby Smith: Later life

 After the war, Smith was active in the telegraph business and higher education.
 From 1866 to 1868, he was president of the Atlantic and Pacific Telegraph Company.
 When that effort failed, he started a preparatory school in New Castle, Kentucky, which he directed until it burned in 1870.
-In 1870, he combined efforts with former Confederate General Bushrod Johnson.
 He served as the chancellor of the University of Nashville from 1870 to 1875.
+He headed the newly-created Montgomery Bell Academy there, with former Confederate General Bushrod Johnson as principal.

 In 1875, Smith left that post to become a professor of mathematics and botany at the University of the South at Sewanee, Tennessee.
 Part of his collection from those years was donated to the universities of North Carolina and Harvard, and to the Smithsonian Institution.
 He kept up a correspondence with botanists at other institutions.
 He taught at the University of the South until he died of pneumonia in 1893.
 He was the last surviving full general from the Civil War.
 He is buried in the University Cemetery at Sewanee.

 Personal life

 In August 1861, Smith met Cassie Selden (1836–1905), the daughter of Samuel S. Selden of Lynchburg.
 While recovering from being wounded at the First Battle of Manassas, he still found time for wooing.
 The couple married on September 24.
 Cassie wrote on October 10, 1862, from Lynchburg, asking what to name their first child.
 She suggested, "something uncommon as I consider her an uncommon baby."
 The new baby was later named Caroline.

 The couple briefly reunited when Cassie followed her husband to Shreveport in February 1863.
 In the spring of 1864, she moved to Hempstead, Texas, where she remained for the duration of the war.
 After the war's end, Cassie traveled to Washington to negotiate for her husband's return to the United States from Cuba, where he had fled.

-In 1875 Smith accepted an appointment as a professor at the University of the South in Sewanee, Tennessee.
+In 1875, Smith accepted an appointment as a professor at the University of the South in Sewanee, Tennessee.
 There the family lived happily until the end of his life.
 They had five sons and six daughters: Caroline (1862–1941), Frances (1864–1930), Edmund (1866–1938), Lydia (1868–1962), Nina (1870–1965), Elizabeth (1872–1937), Reynold (1874–1962), William (1876–1967), Josephine (1878–1961), Joseph Lee (1882–1939), and Ephraim (1884–1938).

 Reynold, William, Joseph, and Ephraim all played for the Sewanee Tigers football team.
 Joseph and Ephraim both achieved All-Southern status in football.
 Joseph was a member of the famed 1899 "Iron Men" and Ephraim was selected for Sewanee's All-Time football team.